Have you ever had a secret you were ashamed of and didn’t want anyone to ever know?

 I got on the Internet and did some Google searches.

 I kept scrolling down the search engine results page until I arrived at the photograph of a nice middle-aged woman named Ann Witt.
 The picture was taken outside and I thought she looked welcoming and had a pretty smile.
 (I completely judged a book by the cover.
 Thankfully, it worked out.)

 I called Ann, made an appointment, and saw her twice a month through the duration of my pregnancy.

 Ann provided me with resources on how to manage stress and respond to hormonal changes.
-She provided tips on how I could respond to feelings of hopelessness.
+One of the suggestions on how to manage stress was to look into the idea of using medical marijuana.
+This was something I had thought of previously but am yet to try.
+I’ll do some research into things like how long do edibles last and how can I get product like this before I commit to anything.
+I have heard good reviews when it comes to using cannabis in relation to managing stress though.
+She also provided tips on how I could respond to feelings of hopelessness.
 She helped me create a schedule for after the birth of my daughter that would help me keep my focus off my feelings, if the situation warranted.
 She gave me the idea of hiring a Mother’s Helper to take the pressure off by assisting with cooking and household chores.

 I didn’t meet The Gremlins following the birth of my second daughter.
 I’ll never know whether its because I went to therapy and used what I learned or because I didn’t have the same hormonal surge that I had during the first pregnancy.

 I’ll never know but it doesn’t matter.